bonmotco/research/book3_django_webservices.md

 ## Chapter 6 - Scaling Development

 - Scaffolding: means using a tool like cookiecutter for Django to set the basic framework of a project.

+# 2018-Building_Django_2.0_Web_Applications 2018

+This book has some django projects that are about starting a django web page, connecting it to a database etc.
+I guess it is not of crazy use.

+# 2016-Django Project Blueprints

+Chapter 1 - Setting up a blog with user accounts

+Annotation: Potentially interesting continue with this book.
+Went for more modern books from 2020 because it was from 2016 and about setting up a blog.
+Come on!